armory/docs/content/en/plugins/scale-agent/release-notes/agent-service/agent-service-v-1-0-67.md

 ---

 Changes:
-- Improve validation for CR operations
+- Improve validation for operations on Kubernetes Custom Resources.